 Scenario 4 - Administration location transmitting to Human Services on behalf of one or more services

 PKI technology is used to secure and authenticate data communication between aged care providers, Aged Care Assessment Teams (ACATs) and Human Services.

 The B2B channel requires the use of site certificates to enable a service (and/or representative administration locations) to transmit events.
 Site certificates are required to identify the message sender (or site) and are provided as software certificates on a CD that may be loaded onto a system.

-When registering new services that have chosen to transmit using integrated software, a business development officer will make sure that the site certificates are issued by IT Security within Human Services.
-An application will be completed by the business development officer on your behalf using the information provided as part of the online claiming registration process.
+When registering new services that have chosen to transmit using integrated software, a service officer will make sure that the site certificates are issued by IT Security within Human Services.
+An application will be completed by Human Services on your behalf using the information provided as part of the online claiming registration process.
 Human Services IT Security will provide you with the site certificate and 'pass phrase'.

 These certificates can be used to support a variety of different B2B operational models.